Air transports of heads of state and government: Turkey

-Ukraine

-The President of Ukraine, along with high-ranking Ukrainian government officials are allotted two aircraft: an Airbus A319-100 (registered UR-ABA) and an Antonov An-148 (registered UR-UKR), both of which were originally operated by Ukraine Air Enterprise, under the state-owned State Management of Affairs.
-The An-148, along with an Mi-8MTV-1, was transferred to Ukrainian Ministry of Defence in 2021.

-Following the outbreak of the 2022 Russia-Ukraine military hostilities, Volodymyr Zelenskyy, the president of Ukraine, preferred to use an assortment of different transport aircraft operated by the air forces of other nations for international visits, on account of safety concerns.
-Between 2022 and 2023, Zelenskyy traveled abroad on four different VIP aircraft: the first by a United States Air Force (USAF) Boeing C-40B Clipper for his 2022 visit to the United States, the second by a Royal Air Force (RAF) Boeing C-17 for his 2023 visit to the United Kingdom, the third by an RAF Airbus A321 on a trip directly from the United Kingdom to France, and finally, by a Dassault Falcon 7X on a connecting trip from France to Belgium and to return to Poland.

 United Arab Emirates

 The United Arab Emirates has seven constituent Emirates, each one with its own private jet fleet.
 The most notable fleets are maintained by the Dubai Royal Air Wing and Presidential Flight (UAE).

-The Dubai Royal Air Wing has 10 aircraft ranging in size from Boeing 737-700 to Boeing 747-400, used by the Emir of Dubai as well as government officials.
+The Dubai Royal Air Wing has 10 aircraft ranging in size from a Boeing 737-700 to a Boeing 747-400, used by the Emir of Dubai as well as government officials.

-Presidential Flight of the Abu Dhabi Emirate has 8 aircraft, the smallest being an Airbus A320-200 and the largest being a Boeing 787-9.
+The Presidential Flight of the Abu Dhabi Emirate has 8 aircraft, the smallest being an Airbus A320-200 and the largest being a Boeing 787-9.

 The Sharjah Royal Flight uses an Airbus A319 and Airbus A320.

 The Fujairah Amiri flight has one aircraft, an Airbus A320.